luci/luci-py/appengine/config_service/ui/README.md

 	*	One in src/config-ui/front-page.html
 	*	Two in src/config-ui/config-set.html
 	*	One in src/config-ui/config-ui.html

+*	Run `polymer build` in the ui directory to build the ui app

 *	In the config-service folder run `dev_appserver.py app.yaml`